videntity/provider-data-tools/README.md

 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
 * validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py.
 * create-provider-indexes - Create default MongoDB indexes on Provider JSON data to support public search on common fields.
+* pull_pecos.py       - Download all or pieces of the PECOS Database in CSV format.
 * loadnppes.py        - Download public, parse to JSON, and load to MongoDB in one step.